gaecan04/krusty-club/AP-protocol(2).md

 Packet Drop Rate: The drone drops the received packet with probability equal to the Packet Drop Rate.

 The PDR can be up to 100%, and the routing algorithm of every group should find a way to eventually work around this.

+The only packet that can be dropped is the fragment

 # Messages and fragments